Oak Grove, Louisiana

+Cullen is also a strong soil conservation advocate and works to make his operation more sustainable and resilient to the changing climate.
 According to Lee Overby, a soil conservation technician with the USDA Natural Resources Conservation Service, the Kovacs manage their place more efficiently than many producers do.

 "You can't just throw 80 cows on 80 acres and expect them to do well.
 The Kovacs use sound conservation practices that utilize rotational grazing and irrigation," he says.